How to become a project manager (and why it’s a great career)

 4. Project managers are well paid

-For example, PMI’s Earning Power: Project Management Salary Survey found that respondents with Project Management Professional (PMP) certification earned around 22% more than those without.
+For example, PMI’s Earning Power: Project Management Salary Survey found that respondents with Project Management Professional (PMP) certification earned around 33% more than those without.

 What skills make a successful project manager?

-It takes a broad range of skills to run project after project successfully.
-Many of these soft skills are transferable, so you may already have some solid foundations from time spent in other roles.
+Many of these soft skills, such as adaptability, leadership or communication skills, are transferable, so you may already have some solid foundations from other roles.

 Knowing which skills are important enables you to fill the right gaps and become more valuable to employers.
 With that in mind, here are eight skills you’ll need to develop.

-How to become a project manager: A step-by-step guide
+How to become a project manager: a step-by-step guide

-It takes time and commitment to become a good project manager.
 Even when you’ve secured your first project management position, you’ll need to keep developing your skills to optimize your success rate and keep your employer happy.

 Get started on your new career journey today by following the five steps below.